 Performing sailing pre-passage checks on a sailboat ensures a safe and successful voyage.
 Ensuring the automatic bilge pump works is one important aspect of these checks.

 The automatic bilge pump removes any water that enters the boat, whether from rain, waves, or leaks.
-If the bilge pump is not working, the water could accumulate and cause the boat to become unstable, affecting the boat’s performance and putting everyone onboard at risk.
+If the bilge pump is not working, water could accumulate and cause the boat to become unstable, affecting its performance and putting everyone onboard at risk.

 By checking the automatic bilge pump before setting sail, you can ensure that it is functioning properly and that any water that enters the boat will be promptly removed.
 This reduces the risk of damage to the boat and helps prevent potentially dangerous situations from developing.